tandy1229/nvim-lua/README.md

 Just to Reading the plugin docs:-)

-## Speed

-With the lazy.nvim and the lua cache speed up, its startup time is just **49.5ms** which is test in the Macbook constructed with 1.4GHz 4 core 8th Intel Core i5.
+With the lazy.nvim and the lua cache speed up, its startup time is just **49.5ms** which is test in the MacBook constructed with 1.4GHz 4 core 8th Intel Core i5.

 Even without those plugins and so now in my opinion the neovim is becoming the most useful front end now.